 The ASXL1 gene

-The ASXL1 gene plays an important role in activating and deactivating HOX genes.
-These HOX genes are essential for the development of fertilized ovum to adult organism.
+ASXL-related disorders, including Bohring-Opitz Syndrome are epigenetic disorders.
+The ASXL gene provides instructions for making a protein that is involved in a process known as chromatin remodeling.
+Chromatin is the complex of DNA and proteins that packages DNA into chromosomes.
+Through its role in chromatin remodeling, the ASXL1 gene plays an important role in activating and deactivating many genes, including HOX genes.
+These HOX genes are essential for the development before birth of fertilized ovum to adult organism.

-It can increase the production of some proteins and decrease the production of others.
-Because the protein is involved in controlling the expression of many other genes the syndrome can cause changes in many different parts of the body.
+The ASXL1 gene can increase the production of some proteins and decrease the production of others.
+Because the protein is involved in controlling the expression of many other genes the syndrome can cause changes in many different parts of the body and organ systems, such as in the heart, brain, lungs, and kidneys.
+Therefore it leads probably to the neurological and physical features of this condition.

 The ASXL1 gene is already known to geneticists: a link with cancer has been established.
 There are two possible situations: